 - Older Than Feudalism: Homer's Iliad and Odyssey were originally orally passed down; with each recitation, the bard spoke these stories out loud and re-composed them along the story outlines using memorized stock phrases.
 As such, the written versions known today have many, many repeated phrases, including "Grey-Eyed Athena," "the Well-Greaved Aegeans" and "Rosy-fingered Dawn."

-- Despite being written instead of spoken, the Aeneid keeps in Homer's tradition with "Pious Aeneas", "Savage Juno", and "mixed with a great heap" (the last one is alliteration in Latin).
+- Despite being written instead of spoken, it keeps in Homer's tradition with "Pious Aeneas", "Savage Juno", and "mixed with a great heap" (the last one is alliteration in Latin).

 - Also "roaring rocks", "two toothed sheep chosen according to custom", and "Sacred groves".
 The Aenied was purposely written in the style of earlier Greek epics.

-- Isaiah refers to God as "The Holy One of Israel" numerous times.
+- The Bible.
+Isaiah refers to God as "The Holy One of Israel" numerous times.
 This phrase is rarely if ever used outside of Isaiah.

 - Weiss & Hickman's Dragonlance stuff uses "the spidery language of magic" a bit too regularly.

-- J. K. Rowling is unusual in that with each Harry Potter book, she seemed to pick a particular unusual word to use multiple times, though generally usage of the word is not restricted to just one of the books.
+- She is unusual in that with each Harry Potter book, she seemed to pick a particular unusual word to use multiple times, though generally usage of the word is not restricted to just one of the books.
 For example, in Half Blood Prince, she uses the word "surreptitiously" about seven or eight times.
 And just try and count how many times a character "ejaculates".

 - Especially later in the series, there are multiple times per book that Harry gets a feeling or sensation "that had nothing to do with [the current situation]" to show that his mind is elsewhere entirely.